projectatomic/atomic-devmode/README.md

 ### Memoryless

 Once booted in Developer Mode, rebooting into a normal tree should not leave any lasting effects.
-Additionally, any usage of `atomic host upgrade/rebase/rollback` or directly calling `grub2-mkconfig -o /boot/loader/grub.cfg` will wipe out the Developer Mode GRUB 2 boot menu item.